-Over the past few years I’ve gotten increasingly annoyed with one of my favorite shows, CW’s Supernatural.
+Over the past few years I’ve gotten increasingly annoyed with one of my favorite shows, The CW’s Supernatural.
 A series about two brothers hunting demons, ghosts, and on the rare occasion, just evil people.
 It was a great horror show with a little comedy thrown in, which made for some great memorable moments.
-However, over the last few seasons, maybe since season five, I’ve noticed the show-runners have gotten increasingly lazy with creature designs.
+However, over the last few seasons, maybe since season five, I’ve noticed the showrunners have gotten increasingly lazy with creature designs.

 Part of the reason fans loved the show was due to it essentially being a mini movie each week.
-More recently, it’s transitioned from a monster-of-the-week format in favor of huge season long arcs.
+More recently, it’s transitioned from a monster-of-the-week format in favor of huge season-long arcs.
 This sort of setup has decreased their need to come up with original concepts for creatures.

-The next time, Sam and Dean face a group of them.
-Their appearance is extremely subtle, essentially having a single sleeve tattoo and/or neck tattoo.
-That’s it.
-It’s not like the makeup before was that complex or hard to replicate of different people.
-There were no special prosthetics or intense costuming at all.
+The next time, Sam and Dean face an entire group of them.
+Their appearance is extremely subtle, essentially having a single sleeve and/or neck tattoo.
+That’s it!
+It’s not like the makeup before was that complex or hard to replicate on different people; there were no special prosthetics or intense costuming at all.

-Let me know in the comments below how you feel regarding Supernatural and the featured characters!
+Let me know in the comments below how you feel regarding Supernatural and the featured characters.

 Recommended: SUPERNATURAL and the Tale Of the Two Worst Writers